- Home

 Overview

-Leading progressive U.S. foreign policy thinkers lay out a bold, practical vision for American foreign policy in 2028 and beyond.
+Leading progressive thinkers offer a bold, practical vision for US foreign policy in 2028 and beyond.

 What is foreign policy for?
-At its core, a country’s foreign policy should promote the security and prosperity of its people.
-But in an interconnected world shaped by shared challenges such as climate change, pandemics, and economic instability, that mission cannot be pursued in isolation.
-A durable U.S. foreign policy must also account for the common good and the human consequences of American power abroad.
+It should secure people’s well-being, but in an interconnected world shaped by climate change, pandemics, and economic instability, that cannot be done in isolation.
+A durable approach must account for the common good and the human consequences of American power.